The best apps to learn French in 2026

 Why try Copycat Cafe first?
 It’s the only app that combines AI pronunciation scoring (0-100%), conversation practice with 1,000 daily messages, and slow+normal speed audio from native speakers.
 Plus, the 30-day money-back guarantee means there’s literally zero risk.

-β Try Copycat Cafe free for 7 days and see if you can hold your first French conversation by next week.
+→ Try Copycat Cafe free for 7 days and see if you can hold your first French conversation by next week.

-Most apps on this list offer free trials or money-back guarantees, so you can test risk-free:
+Most apps on this list offer free trials or money-back guarantees, so you can test risk-free: - Copycat Cafe: 7-day free trial + 30-day money-back - Duolingo: Completely free - Babbel: Free lesson + 20-day guarantee - Pimsleur: 7-day free trial - Others: See individual sections above

 Good luck with your French learning journey!
 And if you have questions about any of these apps, feel free to reach out.

-Last updated: December 2025
+Last updated: February 2026

 Alysa Salzberg is an American writer and cookie enthusiast who has lived in Paris, France for over a decade.
 She's the author of Hearts at Dawn, a Historical Novel Society Editors' Choice book that retells Beauty and the Beast during the 1870 Siege of Paris.
 She brings a unique perspective to French language and culture from her years living in France.